What does it cost to build an app?

 - One payment or subscription flow if you're charging, plus push notifications.

-- Shipped to both the App Store and Google Play from one Capacitor codebase.
+- Shipped to both the App Store and Google Play from one codebase.

 That lands in roughly the 150 000–350 000 kr band in 2026, over about 6–10 weeks.
-It's a real, shippable product you can put in front of users — deliberately scoped so you spend on learning whether the idea works, not on features you're guessing at.
+It's a shippable product you can put in front of users, scoped so you spend on learning whether the idea works.
 Add roles, heavier integrations, or a bespoke design language and you move up toward the standard-app band.

 Ongoing costs after launch

-Launch is the start of the cost, not the end of it.
-Budget separately for the running costs below — they're small next to the build, but real and recurring.
+Launch is the start of the cost, not the end.
+Budget separately for the running costs below.
+They're small next to the build, but recurring.

 | Item | Cost (2026) | Notes |